How to Decide If New Construction Is Right for Your Nonprofit

 Are your board members in a position to contribute to a capital campaign above and beyond their usual annual gifts to your organization?

 Do public or foundation resources in your region support capital projects?
-Would they be likely contributors?
-(Include in this inquiry low-interest loans for nonprofits.)
+Are they likely contributors?

 Do you have staff knowledge and time to contribute to this effort?

 Having examined these preliminary questions, organizations that are considering capital campaigns often go through a planning step called a feasibility study — research most often led by a consultant who interviews people who support the organization and other generous donors in their communities whose grants and gifts are essential to its success.